maxnd/mxMarkEdit/README.md

 The formatting should work instantly, without delaying the typing, at least up to about 250,000 characters (test made in a Mac Pro with M1 chip and 8 GB of RAM).
 To work speedily with bigger documents, disable the formatting and, if necessary, also the titles and todo list (see below the `Edit` menu notes).
 In this way, even a text of few millions of characters may be modified without any delay in typing.

 By default, the app deactivate text formatting for documents bigger than 250,000 characters.
-This value can be modified in the options of the app (see below) to fit the performance of one's own Mac.
+This value can be modified in the options of the app (see below) to fit the performance of one’s own Mac.
 The size of the document is calculated by the size of the file, not counting the characters, so it could be a bit inaccurate.

 The inline footnotes should be preferred over the traditional ones, because deleting a reference of a footnote and not the corresponding text or vice versa could compromise the match between other footnotes and their references.